-Formula feeding means feeding your baby cow's (or goat's or soya) milk that's specially treated to be suitable for babies.
+Formula feeding means feeding your baby cow's or goat's milk that's specially treated to be suitable for babies.

 Planning to formula feed

 Most mums know that breastfeeding is good for them and their baby, but sometimes still feel that formula/bottle feeding is the best option for them and their family.
-If you can, do give breastfeeding a try, especially in the first hours and days, but don't worry if breastfeeding doesn't work out for you.
+If you can, do give breastfeeding a try, especially in the first hours and days – you might be surprised at how well you and your baby manage.
+But don't worry if breastfeeding doesn't work out for you.

 Responsive bottle feeding

-Even if you are formula feeding, you should still feed your baby as soon as they show signs that they are hungry, and you can still experience skin-to-skin contact - which is particularly important for calming your baby and building a special bond in the early days.
-Watch the video below to find out more about feeding your baby in this way (sometimes called responsive, baby-led or on-demand feeding.)
+Even if you are formula feeding, you should still feed your baby responsively as soon as they show signs that they are hungry, don’t try to stick to a timetable.
+You can still experience skin-to-skin contact when formula feeding - this is particularly important for calming your baby and building a special bond in the early days.

 What you need to know about formula milks and bottle feeding